Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Default is 10.
       --start_ratio START_RATIO, -sr START_RATIO
-                            The minimum ratio -- (reads of circRNA / all reads) at starting point of candidate.
+                            The minimum ratio -- (reads of circRNA / all reads) at the starting points of candidates.
 Default is 0.5.
       --end_ratio END_RATIO, -er END_RATIO
-                            I is similar to --start_ratio.
-This value is for end point of candidate.
+                            Similar to --start_ratio.
+This value is for the end points of candidates.
 Default is 0.5.
-      --ignore_hypothetical_proteins IGNORE_HYPOTHETICAL_PROTEINS, -ih IGNORE_HYPOTHETICAL_PROTEINS
+      --ignore_hypothetical_protein IGNORE_HYPOTHETICAL_PROTEIN, -ih IGNORE_HYPOTHETICAL_PROTEIN
-                            For ignoring hypothetical protein in genome annotation file.
+                            For ignoring hypothetical protein in the genome annotation file.
 Default is False.

 - **Output files**